One piece of gear that’s revolutionized navigation in the backcountry is the smartphone.

 In short, yes.
 When you’re in the backcountry, navigation is absolutely critical.
 Without it, you can easily wind up lost and find yourself in a very dangerous situation.
 By bringing a GPS device (along with your map and compass), you will always know exactly where you are, which will help keep you safe and will make your trips far more stress-free.

-It’s very common to be uncertain about how far the next trail junction, campsite, or key landmark is along your route.
+It’s very common to be uncertain about how far the next trail junction, campsite, water source, or key landmark is along your route.
 Or maybe you already passed it without noticing?
 So are you still on the right trail or not?
-Because this isn’t feeling quite right… and… commence panicking.
-But with a phone GPS app, all those questions are answered in an instant.
-Once you learn how to use the app, you’ll find it very useful for pinpointing your location, even on short day hikes.
+Because this isn’t feeling quite right… and…commence panicking.
+However, with a phone’s GPS app, all those questions are answered almost instantly.
+Once you learn how to use one of the many mapping apps, you’ll find it very useful for pinpointing your location, tracking your progress, and route planning.

 Why Use Your Phone?